pablo-abc/pablo.berganza.dev-astro/src/posts/en/creating-a-chai-like-assertion-library-using-proxies.md

 This technique can be used to communicate more details about our assertions to future assertions.

 ## Do not throw normal Errors
-To make examples simpler, they throw normal errors (`throw new Error(…)`).
+To make examples simpler, we throw normal errors (`throw new Error(…)`).
 Since this is to be used with a test runner, it’d be better to throw something like Node’s built-in [`AssertionError`](https://nodejs.org/api/assert.html#class-assertassertionerror) or, in the case of uvu, its own `Assertion` error.
 These would give way more information when assertions fail.
 And it can be picked by Node or test runners to show prettier messages and diffs!

 ## Conclusion
 This is a simplified explanation of how I made [uvu-expect](https://github.com/pablo-abc/uvu-expect). `uvu-expect` has way more features and validations such as: